Windows Networking with Samba

 Security Considerations

-As configured, this implementation of Samba shares your entire TrixBox server with root-equivalent privileges and no password.
+As configured, this implementation of Samba shares your entire server with root-equivalent privileges and no password.
 It is worth repeating that you should make absolutely certain that you have a router and firewall in place which blocks incoming Windows Networking traffic from the Internet before you install this application.
 If you're using a wireless network, make certain that it, too, is secured with WPA, not WEP encryption.
-Otherwise, your entire TrixBox server is vulnerable to attack.
+Otherwise, your entire server is vulnerable to attack.
 Also make certain that everyone on your LAN is a trusted user.
 In short, this implementation is suitable for a home or home office and probably little else.
 You've been warned.